Research

 1. Stability as a governing principle of animal morphology and limb function

-A central theme of our work is that mechanical stability—rather than maximum force output—governs how animals move, grasp, and are shaped.
+A central theme of my work is that mechanical stability, rather than maximum force output, governs how animals move, grasp, and are shaped.
 We have demonstrated that the geometry of finger contact and the passive impedance of muscles set fundamental limits on fingertip force production in precision grips, establishing a new theoretical framework for understanding neural control.
 We further showed that passive viscoelastic properties of sarcomeres can stabilize mechanical linkages without active neural intervention.

 Publications: Sharma & Venkadesan (2022), PNAS; Nguyen, Sharma & Venkadesan (2018), Frontiers in Robotics and AI(*equal contribution); Sharma (2021), Ph.D.
 Thesis, Yale University.